Fishing rod: Technological improvements

 The material used for the rod itself changed from the heavy woods native to England, to lighter and more elastic varieties imported from abroad, especially from South America and the West Indies.
 Bamboo rods became the generally favored option from the mid 19th century, and several strips of the material were cut from the cane, milled into shape, and then glued together to form light, strong, hexagonal rods with a solid core that were superior to anything that preceded them.

 Other materials used, were Tonkin bamboo Calcutta reed, ash wood, hickory, ironwood, maple, lancewood, or malacca cane.
 These products were light, tough, and pliable.
 Rods were generally made in three pieces called a butt, midsection, and tip.
 The butts were frequently made of maple, with bored bottom; this butt outlasted several tops.
-Midsections were generally made from ironwood because it was a thicker, strong wood.
+Midsections were generally made from ironwood because it was a stronger wood.
 Tips were generally made from bamboo for its elasticity which could throw the bait further and more accurately.
 Handles and grips were generally of cork, wood, or wrapped cane.
 Many different types of glue held these sections together, most commonly Irish glue and bone glue.
 This was until hilton glue, or cement glue, was introduced because of its waterproof qualities.
 Even today, Tonkin split-bamboo rods are still popular in fly fishing.